saltict/availproject.github.io/docs/operate/validator/0060-validator-upgrade.md

 id: upgrade
 title: How to Upgrade Your Avail Validator
 sidebar_label: Upgrade Your Validator
-description: "Learn about upgrading a validator"
+description: 'Learn about upgrading a validator'
 keywords:
   - docs
   - avail